KDE/kdewin-installer/readme.txt

 	- only enable package type when a related package is available
 	- center checkboxes in package selector page
 	- reduce column width of package types in package selector page
+	- save selections in package selector page different from initial installed packages to avoid reinstalling by default; before downloading/installing a check must be performed, which packages really have to be installed.

 Happy hacking